5 Tips to Personalize Your Marketing (Without Looking Like a Creep)

 So what exactly are you personalizing anyway?

 Many points in the customer journey offer potential for personalization, such as communication channel, device, and the most likely time of day for a given consumer to engage with a company.
-However, brands can also personalize website, email and mobile application content, paid media messages, discount offers, sale alerts, product and service recommendations and transactional communications, like invoices, receipts and shipping notifications, Brickman said.
+However, brands can also personalize videos, website pages, email and mobile application content, paid media messages, discount offers, sale alerts, product and service recommendations and transactional communications, like invoices, receipts and shipping notifications, Brickman said.

 But, Moreno noted, brands are also getting personal by offering customer service on social media or by incorporating chatbots on their websites.